SCHValaris/ADA_Homeworks/Project/README.md

 - Clément Lefebvre : Analysis of the large parts of the dataset using Spark.
 Construction and maintenance of the website.
 Plotting of the interactive graph.
 - Vincent Pollet : Derived the sentiment analysis.
 Developed the idea and algorithm to compute the new ratings.
 Wrote the analysis part of the data story.

+- We did not split the work for the presentation yet.

 # Citations :
 - Dataset : _Ups and downs: Modeling the visual evolution of fashion trends with one-class collaborative filtering, R. He, J. McAuley, WWW, 2016_